Volunteer Legal Internships

 We also serve as legislative counsel to the Office of the Secretary for all modes of transportation.
 Our scope of duties in this area includes reviewing, coordinating, and sometimes drafting legislative proposals to be transmitted to Congress; assisting in the preparation of testimony to be given by Departmental witnesses before Congressional committees and responding to questions for the record; analyzing legislation pending before Congress; providing technical drafting assistance; and reviewing draft executive orders, presidential memoranda, and proclamations.

 Interns will become well-versed in the Administrative Procedure Act and many other laws and executive orders affecting the rulemaking process.
-Interns will have the opportunity to work on rulemaking matters dealing with all modes of transportation, as well as cutting-edge issues, such as automated vehicles and unmanned aircraft systems.
+Interns will have the opportunity to work on rulemaking matters dealing with all modes of transportation, as well as cutting-edge issues.
 Interns may be asked to assist the office on legislative-related matters.
 Ideal candidates do not need to have a transportation, administrative law, or legislative background, only excellent writing and analytical skills, the ability to work effectively on multiple, high-profile, time-sensitive projects, and a desire to contribute to the safety, security, and vitality of America’s transportation system.
 Although internships in our office are unpaid, past interns have received academic credit for their work with us through arrangements they made with their law schools.

 Office of Operations

-To apply, please email a cover letter, resume, unofficial transcript, and a brief writing sample (no more than 10 pages) in a single PDF file to Olivia Walker-Chaffin, at o.walkerchaffin@dot.gov and Ami Lovell, at ami.lovell@dot.gov.
+To apply for a summer internship, please email a cover letter, resume, unofficial law school transcript, and a brief writing sample (no more than 10 pages) to Erin O’Brien at erin.obrien@dot.gov no later than January 30, 2026.

 Office of Aviation Consumer Protection